-A bedbug is a small (about the size of a pencil eraser), flat, reddish-brown bug that can be found in homes all over the world.
+A bedbug is a small (about the size of an apple seed), flat, reddish-brown bug that can be found in homes all over the world.
 It hides during the day and comes out during the night to look for blood.
 A bedbug has a special ingredient in its saliva (spit) that keeps blood from clotting while it's eating.

 If a person gets bitten by a bedbug, the bite will feel itchy.
 Bedbug bites look like little red bumps (similar to mosquito bites) and they can sometimes occur in a line on the body.

 If you think you've been bitten by a bedbug, wash the bites with soap and water.
 Put on some calamine lotion to help with the itching.
-An adult can find an anti-itch cream at the drugstore for you.
+An adult can find this or another anti-itch cream at the drugstore for you.
 Try not to scratch the bites too much because this can make them become infected.

 The best way to avoid getting bitten by bedbugs is to keep your room uncluttered so bedbugs won't have places to hide.
 Changing your sheets once a week and vacuuming the floor are also important things to do.
 If you think you have bedbugs, ask an adult about the best way to get rid of the bugs.

 |BrainPop This is a great site for kids with informational movies about science, anatomy, weather, and more.|

 |Hey!
 A Louse Bit Me!
 Lice need to suck blood to survive, and they sometimes live on people's heads and lay eggs in their hair.
 Get the lowdown on lice in this article.|

 |Hey!
 A Fire Ant Stung Me!
 Fire ants think they're hot stuff.
 Learn how to handle them in this article for kids.|